GustikS/learning2plan/README.md

 The arguments are
  - `--problem` - the problem from the given domain to test the current policy on
  - `--bound` - the number of actions/steps taken greedily through the state space
- - `--verbose` - levels of verbosity from [0-6] to inspect the different parts of the workflow right from the console
+ - `--verbosity` - levels of verbosity to inspect the different parts of the workflow right from the console

-### Examples
-#### Run just Ferry handcrafted policy

-    python3 run.py -d ferry -p 0_30

-#### Train Ferry but do not save

-    python3 run.py -d ferry --embedding 8 --layers 2 --train

-#### Train and save Ferry policy

-    python3 run.py -d ferry --embedding 8 --layers 2 --save_file ferry.model

-#### Load and run Ferry policy

-    python3 run.py -d ferry --embedding 8 --layers 2 --load_file ferry.model -p 0_30

-#### Save visualisation of Ferry template to file
-We use a low embedding to prevent a lot of numbers being seen

-    python3 run.py -d ferry --embedding 3 --layers 2 --visualise ferry_template.png

-## Apptainer instructions

-I use apptainer as a "virtual environment" for managing packages on a cluster, rather than as a binary of the actual source code.
-Build the container by

-    apptainer build Apptainer_cpu_environment.sif Apptainer_cpu_environment.def

-Run the code using the container e.g. by

-    cd policy_rules/
-    ../Apptainer_cpu_environment.sif python3 run.py